safatshahin/devdocs/docs/apis/plugintypes/communication/index.md

 All the necessary actions to remove members from a room should live here.
 The array of user ids must be passed here.

+### provider_form

+Communication plugins can add custom form elements as a part of the plugin.
+For example, while creating an instance or course, if the communication api is used there, it will generate the form fields to select the communication provider and name of the room to start with enabling a communication feature for a course or instance.
+Now, if the selected communication plugin requires or can have some more information to be added as a part of that feature, it can define those fields from the plugin and the communication api will pick them up and generate them in the form.
+For example, a communication room name is coming from the communication api, but a specific communication plugin required to have a description of the room, this interface can define that form field from the plugin and communication api will generate that while getting all the information from user at the same time while creating a communication feature.
+There are methods a plugin can implement as a part of this interface.
+They are explained below.

+#### get_form_data_options()

+This will have list of options as an array which will be used while saving the data from the instance.
+For example, if there was two form fields implemented from the plugin, 'description' and 'room rules' these two values must be added as an array in this method to help the communication api understand which data to grab and send to the plugin for storing and other actions.

+#### set_form_data()

+This method will be used by instance form to set any data if there is an existing data and can be shown while editing a communication feature from a course or instance.

+#### set_form_definition()

+This method will have the actual form definition to be added as a part of the communication api from the selected communication plugin.

 :::info

 For a real plugin example, please look at the [Matrix plugin](https://github.com/moodle/moodle/tree/master/communication/provider/matrix).